turbaevsky/indicators/doc/PI_DB_TS.md

 ![](pic/pa41.PNG)

-If you selected two countries or region in the top menu, the boxplot to reflect their relative position will be generated.
+If you selected two countries or region in the top menu, the box-plot to reflect their relative position will be generated.

 ![](pic/pa42.PNG)